thellimist/bitses/_analyses/chia-network-esqarrouth.md

 - 1 time dividend will distribute all tokens to company shareholders.
 4M will be kept by company 10M will be kept by founders, employees, advisors.
 These will be vested in 4 years.
 4M-7M shares will be issued to investors.
 - All token amount will be divided by the amount of money raised.
 So 1M token => $1M or 1M token => $100M.
 - Raising $150M, planning to use this money in the next 5 years.
 Minimum $250K entry in presale.
 Maximum $250K in public sale at summer 2018.
-- CEO is founder of BitTorrent in 2004.
-Which is the most used distributed system in the world.
-They raised $35M.
-BitTorrent used 30% of all internet traffic at some point.
 - Other cofounder founded 3x B2B cryptocurrency companies before.
-- Team has 8 engineers.
-People from pycoin, bitcore, academics, math, cryptography.
-- Checked their academics and advisors, they are researchers with serious amount of publications in respected journals.
-- They aren't planning or doing anything for marketing and user adoption at the moment.
-They probably won't do until 2019.
 - Their strategy is getting good institutional investors.
 In public sale they're targeting as many investors as possible to get wide adoption.
 - Compatible with BTC transaction architecture, so institutions adding Chia will be fairly easy.
 - Started conversations with mobile wallets and multi wallet companies.